MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/create-pods.md

 # Create and delete pods

-A pod has one or more containers deployed together on a single host and is the smallest unit of execution in Kubernetes.
+Kubernetes uses pods to run an instance of your application, and a pod represents a single instance of an application.
+Each pod has one or more containers deployed together on a single host and is the smallest unit of execution in Kubernetes.
 An internal IP address and port are assigned to a pod through which containers within the pod can share a common storage and network.
 Like a service, volume, and namespace, a pod is a basic Kubernetes object.
-Pods run on nodes and have a definite lifecycle where they run until their container(s) are removed.
+Pods run on nodes and have a definite lifecycle where they run until their container(s) is removed.

 ## Create a pod